zanattabruno/zanattabruno/README.md

 - 👋 Hi, I’m @zanattabruno
-- 👀 I’m interested in infraestruture as a code.
+- 👀 I’m interested in infrastructure as a code.
-- 🌱 I’m currently learning kubernetes, ansible, 5G Networks
+- 🌱 I’m currently learning Kubernetes, ansible, 5G, 6G Networks, and O-RAN
 - 📫 How to reach me https://www.linkedin.com/in/gustavo-zanatta-bruno-60653157/

 <!---